ERFouX/hp-fan-control/README.md

 ## Usage

-After installation, the system should automatically adjust the fan speed based on whether the laptop is plugged in or running on battery:
+After installation, the system should **automatically** adjust the fan speed based on whether the laptop is plugged in or running on battery:

 - When plugged in: Fans run at 80% speed to keep the laptop cooler
 - When on battery: Fans are automatically controlled by nbfc based on temperature

+‌
-You can also manually control the fans:
+You can also **manually** control the fans:

 ```bash
 # Set fans to high speed (80%)